Rep. Joyce Beatty, Columbus City Council President Hardin pepper-sprayed during protest

 “The message we want to have is we need to be in this together,” Beatty said.
 “We need to be fighting against the injustices, fighting against racism and tensions are high when you think about George Floyd, but when you are out there and you come in an antagonistic way, it only excites a riot.”

-She is asking protesters to stop “tearing up” the city and asking officers to stop antagonizing protesters.
+She is asking protesters to stop “tearing up” the city and asking officers to stop antagonizing protesters, adding the officers were too aggressive toward excited protesters who were on the sidewalk who “may have had a toe off the sidewalk.”

 “I was there because I wanted the young protesters to know that in solidarity that I stand with them,” Beatty said.
 “You know, I’m a grandmother, I’m an elected official, but I’m a black woman first and I felt the pain.
 So I was there on the edge of the sidewalk when it all happened, wanting to support and feeling the need to protect this young sister.
 She was very vocal, but that’s freedom of speech.
 To push and shove and use a bicycle against her, I just think there could have been a better way.”